jrawbits/VE-Installer/ReadMe.md

   environment, but once you've done that, this will push the package repository, the skeletal website and the built installers out to the web.
 * `make docker`
-  This will (eventually) build docker images.
-It sort of works on the HEAD revision and will be useful as of builder-v0.2
+  This target builds a docker image; see the **docker** subdirectory and its ReadMe.md for details.

 ### Building with bash Build.sh